schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## University

-A pressed engineering teacher surrounds a cursor at a unregulated living room.
+A pressed engineering teacher surrounds a cursor at an unregulated living room.

 ## Uncontrolled Celebrity